 Authoritarianism and the Elite Origins of Democracy

-(in press, Cambridge University Press; co-authored with Victor Menaldo)
+(Cambridge University Press, 2018; co-authored with Victor Menaldo)

 This book explores the origins of democracy and the impact that autocratic legacies have after democratization.
 We argue that, in terms of institutional design, the allocation of power and privilege, and the lived experiences of citizens, democracy often does not reset the political game after displacing authoritarianism.
 Democratic institutions are frequently designed by the outgoing authoritarian regime to shield incumbent elites from the rule of law and give them an unfair advantage over politics and the economy after democratization.
 We systematically document and analyze the constitutional tools that outgoing authoritarian elites use to accomplish these ends, such as electoral system design, legislative appointments, federalism, legal immunities, constitutional tribunal design, and supermajority thresholds for change.
 Our book provides wide-ranging evidence for these claims using data that spans the globe and dates from 1800 to the present.
 We also conduct detailed case studies of Chile and Sweden.
 In doing so, we also explain why some democracies successfully overhaul their elite-biased constitutions to found more egalitarian social contracts.